UW-GAC/AnvilDataModels/README.md

-required | TRUE if column is required pk | TRUE if column is a primary key ref | Cross reference to another table in [DBML format](https://www.dbml.org/docs/#relationships-foreign-key-definitions); e.g., '> sample.sample_id' note | Description of column.
+required | TRUE if column is required pk | TRUE if column is a primary key ref | Cross reference to another table in [DBML format](https://www.dbml.org/docs/#relationships-foreign-key-definitions); e.g., '> sample.sample_id' note | Description of column

-If entity is 'enum', the 'table' should contain the name of the enumerated set (e.g., 'sex') and 'column' should contain a possible value (e.g., 'F', 'M', 'X'), with one row per possible values.
+If entity is 'enum', 'table' should contain the name of the enumerated set (e.g., 'sex') and 'column' should contain a possible value (e.g., 'F', 'M', 'X'), with one row per possible values.
 All other columns should be left blank.

 [Example data model file](inst/extdata/data_model.tsv)